Jougheaux/JPEG/README.md

 - [Raymond Chien](https://www.linkedin.com/in/raymond-chien-1a0341229?original_referer=https%3A%2F%2Fwww.google.com%2F) for giving me parts and designs to work off of and for being a meme lord
 - [Brad](https://thefactoryamsterdam.com/) [Roboman](https://roboman.net/) for giving me  bearings and being a cool dude
 - [Gavinfuzzy](https://www.etsy.com/shop/GavinfuzzyCustoms) for giving me CAD for the worker stock from the SBL
-- Mike Farley and Mathew Davis for helping guide aesthetics and design langauge
+- Mike Farley and Mathew Davis for helping guide aesthetics and design language
 - RPI HVZ community for providing feedback and help

 ## To Do
-- Wiring guides
 - Solenoid version (pusher body can be repurposed to have a solenoid mount I just need to do CAD) (Eli Wu if you're reading this can I have one please)
-- See if sls cage is better
-- Fix brownouts with large bursts (15+)

 ## Licensing